 You are then invited to step through the commits from that one to

 blog_post/full_app to follow along as I port it from a Lite to a Full app; a practical demonstration of what we saw on Day 4.

 This article will briefly discuss the application as it exists in the next tag,

 At this point I have replaced DBM::Deep with Mojo::SQLite, written a rudimentary model layer for it, and connected the two with the application via helpers.

 Let's see how that improves the application and in the meantime, get a look at idiomatic database access in Mojolicious!

-For today's article, I really wanted to demonstrate concepts using a practical example appliation.
-It is possible I let the exaxmple get away from me!
+For today's article, I really wanted to demonstrate concepts using a practical example application.
+It is possible I let the example get away from me!

 The data model is admittedly rough, however I think my plan will be to make that a feature and not a bug.
 Today we will example concepts mostly relating to the templates, then in tomorrows post I will migrate the model from using the simplistic persistence of DBM::Deep that it uses now to Mojo::SQLite.

 Everyone has written those one-off administration or check scripts.
 There are probably a few cluttering your project root or bin directory right now.
 Those have a problem beyond just the clutter: duplication.

 Programmers hate duplication because of skew.
 If code gets improved in one place, it is unlikely to be improved in all places, unless there is only the one.
 So that script you wrote a while back, the one with the database connection you hand-rolled, is that still correct?